Cardo-TheDev/linux-server-configuration/README.md

 (ufw), install and configure a database server (postgresql), and deploy the web applications onto it.

-Please do note that the url is no longer operational.
+URL is no longer operational.
 This was only a _trial_ project!

 - IP Address: 54.93.243.84